illixion/blog.illixion.com/content/posts/zitadel-setup-guide.md

 If you don't want to use Cloudflare Tunnels, you can set up a reverse proxy using Nginx or Caddy and point it to `https://localhost:8443`.

 ## Step 9: Integrate ZITADEL with Tailscale

+To get started, log into ZITADEL using the default credentials and change the password when prompted.
+The default credentials are:

+- **Username:** `root@zitadel.localhost`
+- **Password:** `RootPassword1!`

+After logging in, you should see the ZITADEL dashboard.
+Now, you can integrate ZITADEL with Tailscale for user authentication.

 1. In the ZITADEL admin panel, create a new project: